Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Convex Hulls

-{\bf The special case of a cube complex} }
+{\bf The special case of a cube complex}

 In the special case of a cube complex, it is more natural to give each input point using $x$- and $y$-coordinates relative to the quadrant containing the point.
 In this case, we claim that all the low-level computations described above can be performed in polynomial time when measuring bit complexity.
-We will not construct new edges through points of $P$ since that introduces new angles. \Anna{Our variables are $x_e$ for $e \in B$, and we add constraints for shortest paths between} pairs of points in $P \cup \changed{\{x_e\}_{e \in B}}$.
+We will not construct new edges through points of $P$ since that introduces new angles.
+Our variables are $x_e$ for $e$ an edge of the complex, and we add constraints for shortest paths between pairs of points in $P \cup \{x_e\}$.

-We give a few more details for the computation of $t$ in Figure~\ref{f:general_constraints} in this case. \Anna{Figure~\ref{f:general_constraints} shows a path between $x_e$ and $x_f$ crossing an edge $\ell$ at $t$.
-In the current setting, $\ell$ will be an edge of $B$, and $x_e$ and $x_f$ may be variables or input points.} If $x_e$ and $x_f$ correspond to input points, then $t$ is just the point where a line between two known points crosses an axis. \Anna{Then the right-hand-side of the corresponding constraint~(\ref{eq:LP}) is a constant whose bit complexity is polynomially bounded in terms of the input bit complexity.} The case when both $x_e$ and $x_f$ are variables cannot arise because they would be distance $\pi$ apart in the link graph.
+We give a few more details for the computation of $t$ in Figure~\ref{f:general_constraints} in this case.
+Figure~\ref{f:general_constraints} shows a path between $x_e$ and $x_f$ crossing an edge $\ell$ at $t$.
+In the current setting, $\ell$ will be an edge of $\cal K$, and $x_e$ and $x_f$ may be variables or input points.
+If $x_e$ and $x_f$ correspond to input points, then $t$ is just the point where a line between two known points crosses an axis.
+Then the right-hand-side of the corresponding constraint~(\ref{eq:LP}) is a constant whose bit complexity is polynomially bounded in terms of the input bit complexity.
+The case when both $x_e$ and $x_f$ are variables cannot arise because they would be distance $\pi$ apart in the link graph.
 Thus the only case we must take care of is when $x_e$ corresponds to an input point and $x_f$ is a variable (or vice versa).
 The situation is shown in Figure~\ref{f:cube_constraints}, with $x_e$ being an input point $p$ with coordinates $(h,v)$ as shown.
 Then $t=v x_f / ( x_f + h)$, so constraint~(\ref{eq:LP}) becomes $y_\ell \le (h y_f + 1) / v$.
 Thus the coefficients in our linear constraints are rationals whose bit complexity is polynomially bounded in terms of the input bit complexity.
-This means that we can use polynomial-time linear programming algorithms~\cite{khachiyan,karmarkar} \changed{ to find the value of $x_e$ for each edge $e \in B$.}
+This means that we can use polynomial-time linear programming algorithms~\cite{khachiyan,karmarkar} to find the value of $x_e$ for each edge $e$ of $\cal K$.